ALLSTON MULTIMODAL (I-90) PROJECT

 The Issue

 We are excited about the potential of this project to provide a new commuter rail stop, a wider, safer bike and pedestrian path, more parkland, and more housing in underutilized land.
-However, the current plan has a major flaw: it would expand the roadway between Boston University and the Charles River, requiring the bike/pedestrian path to be built *IN* the river.
-This would:
+However, there are key areas for improvement.

 This roadway expansion would also undercut climate goals set by both the Commonwealth and the City of Boston, which call for reducing vehicle traffic to curb carbon emissions.

-Please join us in calling on MassDOT to redesign this project without lane expansion, preventing intrusion into the Charles River and staying committed to our state's climate goals.
+Please join us in calling on MassDOT to improve this project to advance the restoration of the Charles River and stay committed to our state's climate goals.

 Which Do You Prefer?